PaloAltoNetworks/panhandler/docs/running.rst

 The easiest way to run panhandler is to pull the docker container:

-docker run -p 80:80 nembery/panhandler
+docker run -p 80:80 paloaltonetworks/panhandler

 Then access the UI via http://localhost:80

-The default username and password is: `pan` and `panhandler`
+The default username and password is: `paloalto` and `panhandler`

 Building PanHandler